Another brief but delicious trip to Japan…

 The first time I boiled the gyōza they even broke while being cooked.
 I realised after that I had added too much water to the pan, overcooking the dough they are wrapped in, which led them to break.
 I didn’t get quite what I wanted the first time, but practice makes perfect (or edible) gyōza, and the following rounds were more successful.

-- Incorporate cabbage and/or potato to the recipe, this makes the filling “mushier” and have a more homogenous and compact consistency.
-You can also add pork or any minced meat, this helps compact the mix too, but this is up to you.
+- Use tofu and/or potato starch: this makes the filling drier, more compact and easier to handle.
+You can also add pork or any minced meat, this helps too.

-- Add very little water to the pan when cooking the gyōza.
+- Water in the pan: Add very little water to the pan when cooking the gyōza, too much water will over cook and perhaps even break the gyōza.

 The photos in this post show the process and successful result, but below are the gyōza I cooked the first time – see how broken and blobby they look?
 Not what we’re aiming for, people!